-The following are instructions for preparing a single-cell suspension using either Gentle Cell Dissociation Reagent (GCDR) or ACCUTASETM, from cultures grown in mTeSRTM1 in 6-well plates.
+The following are instructions for preparing a single-cell suspension from cultures grown in mTeSRTM1 medium in 6-well plates.
 If using other cultureware, adjust volumes accordingly.
-Cultures should be harvested and used for downstream applications at the time they would normally be ready for passaging.
+Cultures should be harvested and frozen at the time they would normally be ready for passaging.

-- 1. Warm medium (DMEM/F-12 with 15 mM HEPES or mTeSRTM1), GCDR or ACCUTASETM, and D-PBS (Without Ca++ and Mg++) to room temperature (15 25°C) before use. - Note: Do not warm mTeSRTM1 in a 37°C water bath. - 2.
-Wash the well to be passaged with 1 mL of D-PBS (Without Ca++ and Mg++).
-Aspirate the wash medium. - 3.
-If using GCDR: Add 1 mL of GCDR.
-Incubate at 37°C for 8 10 minutes.
-Proceed to step 4.
-If using ACCUTASETM: - a) Add 1 mL of ACCUTASETM.
-Incubate at 37°C for ~5 minutes. - b) Add 2 mL mTeSRTM1 to the well. - c) Using a 1 mL pipettor, gently wash the cells from the surface of the plate by spraying the solution directly onto the colonies. - d) Proceed to step 4.

-Note: The incubation time may vary when using different cell lines or other cell passaging reagents.

-- 4. Harvest cells by pipetting up and down with either a serological pipette or a 1 mL pipettor to ensure a single-cell suspension and transfer cells to a 15 mL conical tube.
-Rinse wells with an additional 2 4 mL of medium (DMEM/F-12 with 15 mM HEPES or mTeSRTM1) and add the rinse to the tube containing the cells. - 5.
+- Warm medium (DMEM/F-12 or mTeSRTM1), Gentle Cell Dissociation Reagent, and PBS without Ca2+ and Mg2+, to room temperature (15 25°C) before use. - Note: Do not warm mTeSRTM1 in a 37°C water bath. - 2.
+Wash the well to be passaged with 1 mL of PBS without Ca2+ and Mg2+. - 3.
+Aspirate the wash medium and add 1 mL of Gentle Cell Dissociation Reagent.
+Incubate at 37°C for 8 10 minutes. - Note: The incubation time may vary when using different cell lines or other cell passaging reagents. - 4.
+Harvest cells by pipetting up and down with either a serological pipette or a 1 mL micropipette to ensure a single-cell suspension and transfer cells to a 15 mL conical tube.
+Rinse wells with an additional 2 4 mL of medium (DMEM/F-12 or mTeSRTM1) and add the rinse to the tube containing the cells. - 5.
 Centrifuge cells at 300 x g for 5 minutes. - 6.
-Resuspend cells in appropriate medium for desired downstream applications.

-Note: Addition of 10 μ M Y-27632 (ROCK inhibitor) is recommended when plating single-cell suspensions of human ES or iPS cells, as it has been reported to increase cell survival.
-Alternatively, addition of CloneRTM is recommended when plating single cells at low or clonal densities to improve survival and cloning efficiency.
+Resuspend cells in appropriate medium for desired downstream applications. - Note: Addition of 10 $\mu$ M ROCK inhibitor Y-27632 (Catalog #72302) is recommended when plating single-cell suspensions of human ES or iPS cells as it has been reported to increase cell survival.